 Cameras on boats

 These cameras were finally rolled out over the last few years to about 120 fishing vessels and have so far resulted in a dramatic increase in reporting of dolphin and bird killings and fish dumping.
+They led officials at the Ministry for Primary Industries to introduce new regulations to lower the number of birds drowned on hooks, which is one of the few positive developments which the Minister was unable to stop.

-Increasing catch limits
+Increasing catch limits and killing more seals

-In spite of the collapse of numerous fisheries, the Minister of Fisheries decided to increase catch limits.
+In spite of the collapse of numerous fisheries the Minister of Fisheries decided to increase catch limits.

 The population of one of the species, the southern bluefin tuna, has collapsed 92% since the height of fishing madness in the 1960s.
 This follows the collapse of orange roughy fishery, hoki, scallops, crayfish etc etc.